 Massage is not recommended during the acute stage of any injury.
 Even when you think your dog is on the mend, be very careful when massaging around the knee (stifle) joint.

-If you can find a professional dog massage therapist, go for it.
-If you prefer to do it at home, make sure to read this post on how to safely massage your dog.
+A professional dog massage therapist is preferred, but if you prefer to do it at home, make sure to read this post on how to safely massage your dog.

 Knee Brace Options

 If the veterinarian recommends it, consider purchasing a top quality knee-brace for dogs with ACL (or more accurately, CCL) injuries.

 The benefit of a properly fitted dog acl knee brace is the ability to keep the joints in place while healing takes place.